conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

    conda install --name myenv iopro

-This command installs a free trial of one of Continuum’s commercial packages called `IOPro
+This command installs a free trial of one of Anaconda's commercial packages called `IOPro
 <https://docs.continuum.io/iopro/>`_, which can speed up your
 Python processing.
 Except for academic use, this free trial